A Clash of Kings-Chapter 36

 |Chapter chronology (All)|

-The Small Council is discussing the news of Renly's mysterious murder.
-Tyrion points out that they have an opportunity to recruit House Tyrell to Joffrey since they loved Renly but not Stannis Baratheon.
+The small council is discussing the news of Renly's mysterious murder.
+Tyrion points out that they have an opportunity to recruit House Tyrell to Joffrey I since they loved Renly but not Stannis Baratheon.
 To recruit them, Tyrion recommends that Joffrey marry Margaery Tyrell.
 Cersei does not like the idea, stating Joffrey will not like it, but eventually agrees.
 Neither Cersei nor Tyrion want to leave King’s Landing to meet with the Tyrells but Littlefinger volunteers, expecting a reward for his service.

 Tyrion notes that Joffrey will not be happy since he was reserving a spike for Renly’s head.
 Tyrion himself is also unhappy since he was depending on the brothers to decimate each other's armies in battle, but points out the killer's identity is irrelevant; Stannis has to be behind Renly's death, as he stood to gain the most from it.